What does the synagogue do with our dues?

 What other events are included in our dues?

 Our High Holy Day services, Hanukkah, Purim, and Sukkot and others are included.
-Our wide variety of programs, such as our CTJ Book Club, Torah Study, Poker Club, Tot Shabbat, Adult education classes and others.
+Our wide variety of programs, such as our CTJ Book Club, Torah Study, Poker Club, Tot Shabbat, Adult Education classes, and many others - look out for a “members only” or “free for members” note under the events in our weekly emails.

 We cannot afford paying full dues.
 Is financial aid available?